Physician Assistant Postgraduate Residency Program

 - A stipend ($60,000) is awarded annually

-- As an employee of UT Southwestern, the physician assistant will be eligible for a complete benefits package, which includes medical, dental, vision coverage, and generous holiday, vacation, and sick leave benefits
+- As an employee of UT Southwestern, the physician assistant will be eligible for a complete benefits package, which includes medical, dental, and vision coverage, and generous holiday, vacation, and sick leave benefits

 Application materials should include: